A "Customer-Driven" Research Project

 of history, I reached out to several retired Exxon and IBM colleagues for their recollections and insights.

 The IBM Personal Computer

-In a late 1970s meeting, several of us staff members from the Computer Technology and Training (CTT) Division of Exxon's Communications and Computer Science (CCS) Department met with several of Exxon's IBM marketing reps to suggest:
+In a late 1970s meeting, several of us staff members from the Computer Technology and Training (CTT) Division of Exxon's Communications and Computer Science (CCS) Department in Florham Park, New Jersey met with several of Exxon's IBM marketing reps to suggest:

-Various groups and individuals within Exxon Corporation and its affiliates and subsidiaries were starting to acquire microcomputers and develop all sorts of applications with them.
-However, our CTT Division, mandated with the task of establishing corporate hardware and software standards, was concerned about the proliferation of microcomputing products from multiple vendors — and the inevitable maintenance and support costs that would accrue.
+Although early microcomputer hardware and software was fairly primitive compared to that of mainframes and minicomputers, various groups and individuals in Exxon Corporation and its affiliates and subsidiaries were starting to acquire microcomputers and develop applications with them.
+Exxon's CTT Division, mandated with the task of establishing corporate hardware and software standards, was concerned about the proliferation of microcomputing products from multiple vendors — and the inevitable maintenance and support costs that would accrue.